MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/sharing-app-admin-guide.md

     For example: `\\server5\apps\rms\x64\setup_ipviewer.exe /norestart /quiet /msicl "MSIRESTARTMANAGERCONTROL=Disable" /log "C:\Log files\ipviewerinstall.log"`

-    If this commands fails to run successfully, you will not see any error messages because of the **/quiet** parameter.
+    If this command fails to run successfully, you will not see any error messages because of the **/quiet** parameter.
 To help you troubleshoot why the installation failed, rerun the command without /quiet to see any error messages.

 2. Install the Office add-in by using the following commands, specifying an existing folder to create the log file: